oryabkov/SCFD-all/CODING_GUIDELINES.md

 All of a project's header files should be listed as descendants of the project's source directory without use of UNIX directory shortcuts . (the current directory) or .. (the parent directory).
 Within each section the includes should be ordered alphabetically.
 Separate the categories with empty lines.

 Order of Includes (Within each section the includes should be ordered alphabetically):
-* Precompiled header file or project headers neccecary for containing compile unit.
-For example, for file "fooserver.cpp" it may be "fooserver.h".
 * C system files.
 * C++ system files.
 * Other libraries' .h files.
 * Your project's .h files.
+* Precompiled header file or project headers neccecary for containing compile unit.
+For example, for file "foo_server.cpp" it may be "foo_server.h".

 Example:
 ```